not0k/flightradarlive-bot/README.md

 and `YOUR-DB-DATABASE` with the appropriate values for your Telegram bot token and MySQL database connection information.

-## Running the Script
+## Running the Bot

-To run the script, execute the following command:
+To run the bot, execute the following command:

 ```
 python main.py